soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Regulatory compliance**

     Most organizations have to comply with some type of regulatory compliance standards as part of their normal operating procedures.
 These regulations often require organizations to implement some type of supervisory or oversight process for messaging that is appropriate for their industry.
+The Financial Industry Regulatory Authority (FINRA) Rule 3110 is a good example of a requirement for organizations to have supervisory procedures in place to monitor the activities of its employees and the types of businesses in which it engages.
 Supervision policies can help your organization meet these requirements by providing a process to both monitor and report on corporate communications.

 - **Risk management**